 While the inherited house is in probate, the executor should continue to make mortgage payments to avoid late fees and default.
 However, the executor will generally not have to use estate funds to pay off the mortgage.
 Rather, unless otherwise specified in a Will, those who inherit mortgaged property also inherit the mortgage.

 “Due-on-Sale” Clause and the Garn-St. Germain Act

 Mortgage documents often include a “due on sale” clause.
 This clause allows lenders to demand that a mortgage be paid off when a property is transferred to someone else.
 However, a federal law called the Garn-St. Germain Act prevents lenders from exercising the due-on-sale clause in certain circumstances.
 Lenders can’t demand full payment of the mortgage when the transfer is of a residential property that has four or fewer dwelling units and transfers:

 - As the result of the death of a joint tenant or tenant by the entirety, or

 - To a relative resulting from the death of a borrower.

-If a person who inherits the property is a co-owner or relative of the borrower, the law allows them to assume the mortgage under the existing terms of the mortgage.
+If a person who inherits the house is a co-owner or relative of the borrower, the law allows them to assume the mortgage under the existing terms of the mortgage.
 If not, it is possible that the lender may demand payment of the loan balance.
 However, in practice, lenders often allow beneficiaries and heirs capable of making payments to assume the mortgage payments.